dojo/docs/dojox/gfx.rst

 feDisplacementMap(), filters.feFlood(), filters.feGaussianBlur(), filters.feImage(), filters.feMorphology(), filters.feOffset(), filters.feSpecularLighting(), filters.feTile(), filters.feTurbulence(),
 feDistantLight(), filters.fePointLight(), filters.feSpotLight(), filters.feMergeNode(), filters.feFuncA(), filters.feFuncR(), filters.feFuncG(), filters.feFuncB().

-The primitives factory functions follows the following signature: filters.*primitive*(/*Object*/properties, /*Array?*/children) filters.*primitive*(/*Array?*/children)
+These primitives factory functions follow the following signature:

+   * filters.*primitive*(/*Object*/properties, /*Array?*/children)
+   * filters.*primitive*(/*Array?*/children)

 where:

   * the *properties* parameter must define the primitive attributes as defined by the specification.
   * the optional *children* array parameter is an array of children primitives.

-The exception to this rule is the feMerge() factory function, which also accepts the feMerge(string, string) signature, a shortcut to specifiy the children feMergeNode *in* parameters.
+The exception to this rule is the feMerge() factory function, which also accepts the feMerge(string, string)  signature, a shortcut to specify the children feMergeNode *in* parameters.

 For example, a drop shadow effect could be written as the combination of a Gaussian blur with an offset in both x and y axis, merged with the original data.
 In term of code, it gives:

 .. js ::

   filters.createFilter({x:"-10%", y:"-10%", width:"120%", height:"120%"}, [
     filters.feGaussianBlur({"in":"SourceAlpha","stdDeviation":4}),
     filters.feOffset({"dx":5,"dy":5,"result":"offsetBlur"}),
     filters.feMerge("offsetBlur","SourceGraphic")
   ]),

 and the result is: